junghs1040/QR_project/README.md

-HI! this is my Quadruped robot making project
+#HI! this is my Quadruped robot making project

 this project is ongoing project!

 < Quick Start>
+###1. load the robot mintchoco1 to gazebo environment
 <pre>
 <code>
 $ roslaunch mintchoco1_gazebo mintchoco1_world.launch